2023 Augusta National Women’s Amateur | Thursday updates

 EVANS, Ga.
-(WJBF) – Cut day of the 2023 Augusta National Women’s Amateur is underway at Champions Retreat Golf Club in Evans.
+(WJBF) – Cut day of the 2023 Augusta National Women’s Amateur is underway after a one-hour fog delay at Champions Retreat Golf Club in Evans.
 At the end of Thursday’s second round, only the top-30 plus ties will advance to Saturday’s final round at Augusta National Golf Club.

 Rose Zhang, a sophomore at Stanford University and the No.1 ranked amateur in women’s golf, enters Thursday with a one-shot lead after carding a bogey-free opening round 66, the lowest round in tournament history.